-Cryptocurrency trading refers to the buying and selling of digital assets on online marketplaces called cryptocurrency exchanges or exchange apps.
+Cryptocurrency for beginners: Cryptocurrency trading refers to the buying and selling of digital assets on online marketplaces called cryptocurrency exchanges or exchange apps.
 These exchanges match buyers and sellers and facilitate the trading of cryptocurrencies such as Bitcoin, Ethereum, Ripple, Tether, Litecoin, and more.
 Prices can fluctuate greatly in the crypto market, and traders aim to buy low and sell high to make a profit.
 Trading can be done using real money or by using a demo account with virtual money to practice trading.

 There are several types of crypto trading that new traders can explore.
 Spot trading, margin trading, futures trading, and more are some of the popular types of trading.
 There is also P2P trading that allows traders to transact over a secure network with the exchanger acting as an escrow service.
 Before going into the tips you need to start crypto trading, you must first know what is and is not cryptocurrency.